 This program travels on Study Tours to the following destinations:

-Week-Long Study Tour: Budapest-Vienna (Spring) or Germany (Fall) or Barcelona
+Week-Long Study Tour: Barcelona or Germany (Fall) or Paris or Vienna (Spring)

-Core Course Week: Southern Sweden or Denmark or Northern Germany
+Core Course Week: Northern Germany or Southern Sweden

 Early in the semester, you delve into your academic focus during Core Course Week, in which you travel on a short Study Tour for three days in Denmark or a neighboring country, combined with a two-day seminar in Copenhagen.
 Later in the semester, you travel again with your Core Course on a week-long Study Tour in Europe.